gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 ### CDT

-The minimum CDT version is 9.2.1.
+The minimum CDT version is 9.2.1, that came with Eclipse Neon.
 Do not try to use earlier versions, since either the install will fail (with something like _... requires 'bundle org.eclipse.cdt 9.2.1' but it could not be found_), or it will not run properly.

 As mentioned before, the recommended way is to use a fresh **Eclipse IDE for C/C++ Developers** for the cross ARM development projects.
 Even if you did so, but especially if you did not do so, it is a good idea to check if you really have the latest version available.
 For this, enter the _Eclipse_ menu and go to **Help** → **Install New Software**